 KEY REQUIREMENTS OF LABUAN PTC

-- The PTC needs to be a company that is incorporated or registered under the Labuan Companies Act 1990 (LCA) as a Labuan company or a foreign Labuan company (“Labuan branch”).
+- Incorporated under Labuan Companies Act 1990 (LCA) as a Labuan company or a foreign Labuan company (“Labuan branch”).

 - The PTC must maintain a registered office in Labuan.